shinjinighosh/covid-supplies-distro/general_outline.md

 # Frontfacing
 - Form for volunteers to add their availability - timing and location, and capacity (not just hospital resources but also groceries, essentials)
-- Form for donors to add product, number and availability - timing and location
+- Form for donors to add product, number and availability - timing and location, ability to transport/travel
 - Form for hospitals/nursing homes/care facilities to ask for product, number, urgency, and location
 - Form for storehouses to both add products, numbers and availability/location as well as space to store new items, and also if they have transportation available
+- Preview the current needs, if person had agreed to

 # Backend
 - simply put, match supply and demand